PetrGlad/emmate/README.md

 ## TODO

+- [ ] Select none/slear selection command
 - [ ] Automatically create an undo snapshot on every edit command.
 - [ ] Do not save a new snapshot when there are no changes.
 - [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] Consider TransportTime to be signed (see also StaveTime).
 There are too many conversions forth and back.
 - [ ] Have a separate edit-position and play-start cursors, so it is easier to jump back and listen to the modified version.
+- [ ] When start playing send current CC values (will help damper to take effect immediately, not on next change).
 - [ ] Time bookmarks.
 - [ ] Find a way to separate actions from view logic with egui.
 It looks too messy now.
 - [ ] Minimize use of unwrap.
 The biggest contention currently is event data shared between engine and stave.